SwitchbackTech/compass-docs/blog/2023-09-26-welcome/index.md

 Then I built a calendar from scratch, which took 2 years of on-and-off work.

+I open-sourced everything in Sept 2023.

-Then I open-sourced it.
-I explain the reason for open-sourcing it in [this post on my personal site](https://www.tylerdane.com/post/why-i-open-sourced-my-calendar-app-after-2-years).
+I explain the reason for doing this in [this post on my personal site](https://www.tylerdane.com/post/why-i-open-sourced-my-calendar-app-after-2-years).